shaunadoo97/Second-Portfolio-ArtQuiz-/README.md

 ## Credits and Codes
-### Codes so far
+### Codes
 I've used the css layout from https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1396s

-I used these videos to put my Quiz together but altered in my own way:
+I used these videos to put my Quiz together but altered in my own way combined as all videos were done differently:

 https://www.youtube.com/watch?v=riDzcEQbX6k